-Valedictorian continues to earn honors - Farmville
+Co-valedictorian continues to earn honors - Farmville

 It has only been two months since women’s soccer standout Carrie Reaver graduated as Longwood’s 2021 co-valedictorian, but she’s already made sure her future office space will be well-decorated.

 Adding to a laundry list of prestigious awards that includes Big South Women’s Soccer Scholar-Athlete of the Year and the Big South Christenberry Award, Reaver was named to the CoSIDA Academic All-America Team Monday by the College Sports Information Directors of America (CoSIDA).
-Reaver was the only student-athlete from a Division I institution in the Commonwealth of Virginia to appear on the 33-woman list and the lone representative from the Big South.
+Reaver was the only student-athlete from a Division I institution in the commonwealth of Virginia to appear on the 33-woman list and the lone representative from the Big South.

-The award caps a decorated collegiate career that saw the Thurmont, Md., native graduate this past spring with a perfect 4.0 grade point average as a double major in biology and Spanish, while also anchoring Longwood’s defense as a four-year starter and three-time All-Big South selection.
+The award caps a decorated collegiate career that saw the Thurmont, Maryland, native graduate this past spring with a perfect 4.0 grade point average as a double major in biology and Spanish, while also anchoring Longwood’s defense as a four-year starter and three-time All-Big South selection.
 She is the third Longwood student-athlete to be named both valedictorian and Academic All-American in the same year, joining women’s lacrosse alumna Dana Joss (2020) and fellow women’s soccer alumna Kelsey McDonald (2015).

 Currently an associate researcher at the Mount Sinai Brain Institute in New York City and bound for medical school in 2022, the Academic All-America citation is the latest for one of the most decorated student-athletes in Longwood athletics history.
 Beginning with her Big South Women’s Soccer Freshman of the Year award in 2017, she went on to be named to the All-Big South team three times, including first-team recognition as a senior.